score-json/json/TSF/trustable/assertions/TA-Data.md

 * Are extensible data models implemented?

-    Answer:  The data are stored in a sqlite database.
+    Answer:  The data are stored in an sqlite database.

 * Is sensitive data handled correctly (broadcasted, stored, discarded, or anonymised) with appropriate encryption and redundancy?